 When you have described the outlines of the setting, each player presents their character, how their facets and levers relate to the big issues and other aspects of the world-building.
-They explain what their yearnings, homages, and burdens are, and how they could be integrated into the game.
+They explain what their ambitions, obligations, and troubles are, and how they could be integrated into the game.
 No more than a couple of minutes are required for this.
 If you want to, set aside some time for questions and answers to provide an opportunity to deepen the players’ understanding and views of each other.

-From the world-building you’ve just collaborated on, you then define a set of storyline levers.
-In a previous post, I have described more into detail what levers are and how they are used.
+From the world-building you’ve just collaborated on, you then define a set of story hooks.
+In a previous post, I have described more in detail what hooks are and how they are used.
 The benefit is that everyone around the table gets a clear, shared idea of what the game will be about, and what everyone should strive towards.
-Worth mentioning is that not all levers must be known to the players, as the Gamemaster can hide and hold on to a few for discovery later during play.
-These levers are meant to be used as surprise elements, or rewards after discoveries or accomplishments.
-Secret or hidden levers could also generate new levers once they are hit.
+Worth mentioning is that not all hooks must be known to the players, as the Gamemaster can hide and hold on to a few for discovery later during play.
+Hidden or concealed hooks are meant to be used as surprise elements, or rewards after discoveries or accomplishments.
+They could also generate new hooks once they are dealt with.

-Coming up with new story levers during play is also encouraged, as an emerging narrative tend to set off in directions not previously planned for, and collaboration can spark new, exciting opportunities.
-A few examples;
+Coming up with new story hooks during play is also encouraged, as an emerging narrative tends to set off in directions not previously planned for, and collaboration can spark new, exciting opportunities.
+A few story hook examples;

 - Help a merchant home through dangerous mountains.